breez/doc/src/What-are-the-Breez-Fees.md

 # What fees do Lightning payments in Breez entail?

 ### Sending Lightning Payments
 Routing fees depend on the available path.
-The Breez node charges a base fee of 1 sat in many cases, but fees for some channels are higher fees depending on liquidity is distributed throughout the network.
+The Breez node charges a base fee of 1 sat in many cases, but fees for some channels are higher depending on the distribution of liquidity throughout the network.
 Users can limit fees either as a flat maximum or as a percentage of the transaction amount by clicking **Preferences > Lightning Fees** and entering the values desired.

 Please note, however, that limiting fees may cause payments to fail.
 ### Receiving LN payments
-Receiving a Lightning payment incurs no fees unless a new channel is required.
+Receiving a Lightning payment in Breez incurs no fees unless a new channel is required.
-### Channel creation (setup fee)
+### Channel creation
-When a new channel _is_ required to accommodate an incoming payment, Breez charges 0.4% of the amount received, with a minumum of 2000 sats.
+When a new channel is required to accommodate an incoming payment, Breez charges 0.4% of the amount received, with a minumum of 2000 sats.
 For more information, see the _Channel creation on the fly_ section of [this blog post](https://medium.com/breez-technology/the-breez-release-candidate-getting-lightning-ready-for-the-global-takeover-b5d1f9756229).

 Currently, Breez adds 100k sats of inbound liquidity to the amount received in an incoming payment.
 For example, if you receive 50k sats, and a new channel is required, Breez will create a new channel on the fly with a capacity of 150k sats.